-No. If they are back to work for a minimum of 6 months and can document, prior to leaving the work force, that they had a complete 2 year full-time history, the income can be used.
+No. If they are back to work for a minimum of 6 months and can document 6 months worth of income.
+In addition, they must provide proof of a 2 year full-time employment history.

 20. If someone is currently renting the home they are looking to purchase, can the seller/landlord give them a down payment credit for the rent they have paid?

 Seller can only credit buyer up to 6% of the purchase price to non-recurring and recurring cost.

 21. Does FHA allow stated income loan programs?

 No, all loans are fully documented with tax returns, W-2's, pay stubs, or awards letters if receiving SSA Income and/or pension.
 Self-employed borrowers who become W-2' borrowers in the same field may only need 30 day's pay stubs to qualify.
 There's also no limit to the number of non-occupant co-signers to help qualify.

 22. Is FHA only for First Time Home Buyers?